Which breeds of cats with blue eyes?

 Like the Siamese, they have a white or pale coat, with dark legs, head, and tail.

-Besides the blue eyes, these cats are also known to appear in different pointed colors, including blue, chocolate, seal, cream, red, and lilac.
+Besides being blue eyed cats, they are also known to appear in different pointed colors, including blue, chocolate, seal, cream, red, and lilac.

 They are also moderately active – not as placid as the Persian and not as hyperactive as the Siamese cat breeds.